 A recent study by Salesforce found that customers value outcomes more than experience.
 Gartner also conducted a study into what determines customer loyalty and how companies are successfully increasing their customer’s dollar renewal rates.

-Your customers are not working with you within a vacuum.
+Your customers are not working with you in a vacuum.
 You must realize your competition is continuously contacting them.
 They are being influenced by others just as you were once the competition to their previous supplier.
 Someone else is trying to convince them that they are a better option compared to you.
 They are not using better customer service to tempt them away from you; they are promising them better results and returns.

 4 Strategies to improve customer retention and win customer loyalty